IAD Comprehensive

 pre: IAD2100

 What?
 The class primarily focuses on increasing student ability (speed, effectiveness) with prototyping as well as expanding opportunities to practice more advanced techniques.
+This class should produce a portfolio-worthy project.

 Why?